-Do you enjoy the idea of small-town living?
+Do you like the idea of small-town living?
 Perhaps you just want to escape the hustle and bustle of traffic and city life for a while.

 If so, then you’re in the right place!

 In 2022, Canada was voted the third-most beautiful country in the world by readers of Rough Guides Magazine.

 Although the cities of Vancouver, Toronto, Montreal, and others are great places to live and work, Canada’s smaller towns and cities offer the opportunity to escape the rat race and enjoy a slower pace of life that’s closer to nature.

 Are you ready to see some of the best small towns to live in Canada?

 Big city living isn’t for everybody.
 As somebody who grew up in the city and loves city life, I also value the peace, tranquillity, and quiet of staying in a charming town and enjoying its natural surroundings.